Program overview

 Eligibility

-Students in grades 7–12 who are interested in neuroscience, medicine, public health, or STEM.
+Students who have completed grades 6-12 who are interested in neuroscience, medicine, public health, or STEM.

 Cost